-This Christmas, how about focusing on simple activities that make the most of family time together?
+Focus on simple activities that make the most of family time together.
 To make sure they actually happen, the key is scheduling.
 In my life, if it goes on the calendar, it gets done.
 If it floats around in my head, it will almost always be forgotten.
 So grab that December calendar, think about what your family would enjoy, and then make a date!
 Here are some ideas to get you started.

-- a family game night — card games, board games, teach the kids how to play backgammon.
+- Family game night — card games, board games, teach the kids how to play backgammon.
 One of our new favorites is Tenzi, a fun dice game you can play just about anywhere.

-- a family talent night — No talent?
+- Family talent night.
+No talent?
 No problem!
 This is for pure entertainment, and a few laughs!

 If we say that spending time with our family and friends is the most important part of the holidays, then doesn’t it make sense to do just that?
 Simple times spent together make memories and build relationships.

 Years ago, friends gave us tickets to see “The Christmas Sweater” with Glenn Beck.
 I’ll never forget a comment he made — what he wants most for Christmas is time.
 We can make more money, we can buy more food, we can get more stuff, but the one thing we can’t make more of is time.
 Make the most of the time that is still left of this beautiful holiday season by scheduling simple, fun activities with the ones you love.
 Ultimately, those are the moments that make forever memories.

 Latest posts by The Survival Mom (see all)